Shresht7/Learning-Assembly/README.md

 # Learning Assembly

-Assembly is the lowest-level human-readable programming language.
-It maps directly to machine code - the binary instructions that the CPU executes.
+**Assembly** is the _lowest-level human-readable programming language_.
+It maps directly to machine code, the binary instructions that the CPU executes.
 Each assembly instruction typically corresponds to one CPU operation.

+## Machine Code

+Machine code is the set of binary instructions that a CPU can execute directly.
+It consists of sequences of 0s and 1s, which represent specific operations and data.
+Each CPU architecture has its own unique machine code instruction set.

+A CPU only understands 0s and 1s; machine-code consists of operations like "add these two numbers", "store this value in memory", or "jump to this instruction if a condition is met".
+Each operation has a unique binary representation, known as an **opcode**.

+Assembly language provides a more human-readable way to write these instructions, using mnemonics (like `MOV`, `ADD`, `JMP`) instead of raw binary.
+An assembler translates assembly code into machine code.

 ---